Your rights for gas or electricity supplied to your home.

 • the quality of gas or electricity supplied must be such that it can be consistently used for things that a reasonable consumer would expect gas or electricity for.

-Note: This does not apply to the supply of non-reticulated gas, eg liquefied petroleum gas (LPG) supplied in cylinders.
+Note: This does not apply to the supply of non-reticulated gas.
+For example, liquefied petroleum gas (LPG) supplied in cylinders.

 What factors a reasonable consumer would expect to tolerate within the guarantee of acceptable quality include if: